Natural Sciences is the framework within which most science subjects are taught at Cambridge.

 Are you enthralled by the natural world?
 Do you crave to know how the many millions of molecules within a living cell are coordinated?
 Do you seek to understand how best to protect fragile ecosystems?
 Are you fascinated by the complex machinery of the human body?

 If the answer to one or more of these questions is ‘yes’, you may well be a good fit for Biological Natural Sciences at Magdalene.

 A strong background in Science and Maths is necessary to take the Biological Natural Sciences course.
 Chemistry and Maths A-levels (or equivalent) are particularly advantageous, while prior achievement in Biology, Physics and/or Further Maths is very welcome.
 Strong candidates typically have three or four Science/Maths subjects at A-level (or equivalent), although we do not exclude applications from occasional candidates with more unusual combinations of subjects, providing at least two Science/Maths subjects have been studied.

 Strong candidates typically also pursue their biological interests in some way outside of their formal studies.
 For example, you may read books or periodicals about aspects of science that particularly interest you, or you may have had the opportunity to undertake scientific work experience or an internship.
 Quantity of additional prior experience is not the most important factor, here, but the depth with which you have considered the science to which you have been exposed.
 We are looking for people who are always inclined to ask, ‘why’ – and who have the intellectual capacity to grasp and explore the answers with logic, pace and depth.

 Physical Natural Sciences

-Our typical conditional offer is A*A*A in three maths and science A-levels, or 42 in the IB with 7,7,6 in maths and science subjects at Higher Level, however offers vary according to candidates' circumstances and choice of subjects.
+Our typical conditional offer is A*A*A in A-levels, or 42 in the IB with 7,7,6 in maths and science subjects at Higher Level, however offers vary according to candidates' circumstances and choice of subjects.

 Offers will not normally include STEP or AEA grades, but students are not discouraged from sitting these examinations.